Olive Garden Chicken Scampi Pasta (Copycat)

 • Finish with cream; don’t boil the cream down.

-Also, remember, when you’re cooking with lemon and Parmesan cheese, they are best added at the end of the cooking time.
+Also, remember, lemon and Parmesan cheese are best added at the end of the cooking time.
 They are fresh and bright flavors.
-You can also finish the recipe with more lemon juice or lemon wedges in addition to the remaining parmesan cheese.
+You can also finish the recipe with more lemon juice or wedges and the remaining parmesan cheese.

-The problem with meal-prepping pasta with creamy sauces is that the pasta will continue to soak up the sauce once it is cooled.
+The problem with meal-prepping pasta with creamy sauces is that it will continue to soak up the sauce once it is cooled.

-Sometimes, if I am really craving a dish, I will keep the sauce separate.
-Then just before serving add a splash of milk or water and stir with a fork before warming up the sauce just to make it a little thinner.
+Sometimes, I keep the sauce separate if I am craving a dish.
+Then, just before serving, I add a splash of milk or water and stir with a fork before warming up the sauce, just to make it a little thinner.

-To make the dish easier to eat during lunch, I usually chop the chicken before putting it in containers.
+I usually chop the chicken before making it in containers to make the dish easier for lunch.
 This allows me to eat it with just a fork at work or school.

 Looking for more Copycat Italian Recipes?